 Library systems across the county are offering or expanding the number of e-readers available to loan, including branches in St. Paul, MN, Rockford, IL and Seattle.
-The Howard County library was among the first library systems in the nation to loan out Nooks, starting in October.
+The Howard County library was to loan out Nooks, starting in October.

 Gross said she hopes the program can expand with a dozen more e-readers within the next few months.